-How Long is Probate in California?
+How Long Is Probate in California?

 About a year, at least – maybe longer.

 Assuming a Petition for Probate is filed on January 1 in Los Angeles Superior Court, the Court will calendar the Petition for a hearing about 6 to 10 weeks later.
 Before the scheduled hearing date, the Court posts Notes online which ask questions about or point out defects in the Petition that need to be satisfactorily responded to before the hearing date.

-- And schedule a date about 15 months later when the probate must either be complete or an explanation for why it has not been completed must be provided.
+- And schedule a date about 15 months later when the probate must either be complete or an explanation for why it has not been completed must be provided

 Before the probate can begin to wind down with the filing of another petition, 120 days must first pass from the date the Letters are issued by the Court.
 If those Letters are issued around mid-May, then sometime around mid-September the 120-day creditor claim period will run out.

 By mid-September, a Petition for Final Distribution may be in order.
 It asks permission of the Court to distribute the estate to the heirs or beneficiaries by claiming that all the business of the estate has been completed and the estate is now in a position to be distributed and closed.

 As with the original Petition for Probate, the Court will calendar the Petition for Final Distribution sometime about 6 to 12 weeks after filing it, that is, it’ll be set for a Court hearing date as late as mid-January of the next year.
 Assuming all the Notes posted online regarding this particular Petition have been cleared up, the hearing can proceed as scheduled.

-The personal representative has to get Receipts from all the heirs or beneficiaries acknowledging their receipt of their portion of the estate.
+The personal representative has to get Receipts from all the heirs or beneficiaries acknowledging the receipt of their portion of the estate.
 The personal representative has to file all of those Receipts with the Court.

 Finally, the personal representative can prepare an Ex Parte Petition for Final Discharge and Order.
 If real property was part of the estate that was distributed, then that Ex Parte Petition requires a copy of the deed that was recorded with the county recorder’s office proving that the real estate was properly distributed and recorded by the county.

 Waiting for recordation can take several more weeks.
 By the time the Ex Parte Petition can be filed, it may be sometime around mid-April.
 So, beginning from January 1 of year 1 to the time when the Ex Parte Petition is signed by the Court and completes the probate process, it might be May 1 of year 2.

-All of this assumes everything that can go right actually does goes right and that there are no objections filed or other hurdles created by anyone along the way.
+All of this assumes everything that can go right actually does go right and that there are no objections filed or other hurdles created by anyone along the way.
 It is possible to shorten the time between the events described above and get the entire probate done in less than a year.